DeskDirector/docs/docs/glossary/p/presence.md

 ## Away

-We haven't seen any activity the user in the last 10 minutes.
+We haven't seen any activity from the user in the last 10 minutes.
 They are not available to chat with.

 ## Busy